-- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (sharpmedicareadvantage.com/ members/forms-authorizations-resources) or call Customer Care and ask for the form.
+- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (sharpmedicareadvantage.com or call Customer Care and ask for the form.
 (Phone numbers for Customer Care are printed on the back cover of this booklet.)